-Some vegetables need deeper soil than other so it's worth looking at what you want to grow before deciding which bed to choose.
-For example lettuce plants will thrive on a well fed shallow soil whereas deep root vegetable like carrots, parsnips or potatoes clearly won't.
-Take a look at the handy table below to give you an idea of how deep the roots these common vegetables grow.
+Some vegetables need deeper soil than others, so it's worth looking at what you want to grow before deciding which bed to choose.
+For example lettuce plants will thrive on a well fed shallow soil, whereas deep root vegetable like carrots, parsnips or potatoes clearly won't.
+Take a look at the info below to give you an idea of how deep the roots of these common vegetables grow.

 What is a comfortable working height for me?

-Many of us have difficulty bending which is where growing in a raised garden bed really makes sense.
-You can build a bed to any height you wish but for most people even a modest 14 inch high bed will make maintaining their garden much more comfortable.
+Many of us have difficulty bending, which is where growing in a raised garden bed really makes sense.
+You can build a bed to any height you wish but for most people even a modest 14 inch (35cm) high bed will make maintaining their garden much more comfortable.

-If a higher bed is required there are also easy access options like the Vegtrug range of beds and our Quickcrop Raised Vegi-table.
-The table style beds will have a more shallow soil than those placed directly on to the soil so are more suitable for shallow root crops like herbs and salad or leafy crops like spinach or chard.
+If a higher bed is required, there are also easy access options like the Vegtrug range of beds.
+The table style beds will tend to have a more shallow soil than those placed directly on to the soil, so are more suitable for shallow root crops like herbs and salad or leafy crops like spinach or chard.
 Easy access bed are perfect for wheelchair users or gardeners with restricted mobility.